tommitytom/RetroPlug/README.md

 ### Mac
 Coming soon!

-## What to expect in the future
-- 32bit builds
-- Mac builds
-- Support for multiple emulator instances in the same window, for optimum 2x LSDj composing
-- LSDj keyboard mode, if anyone has a use for it (convince me!)

 ## Troubleshooting
 Please refrain from asking usage questions in GitHub issues, and use them purely for bugs and feature requests.
 If you need help, the official support chat for this plugin is on the PSG Cabal discord channel: https://discord.gg/9MdBJST